 Doctors and lawyers have practices.
-So do artists.
+So do Writers + artists OF ALL KINDS.

-Introducing CREATIVE WORK, a program that invites you to treat your creative practice not only as the act of making art, but also As a vocation that
+Introducing CREATIVE WORK, a program that invites you to treat your creative practice not only as the act of making WORK, but also As a vocation that

 requires you to RUN THE WHOLE shOW.

-You’re a serious creative.
+You’re a serious writer or artist of any kind.
 You know your craft and are pretty good at what you do (maybe even really good, if you’re not being modest).

 But no matter how much you “just want to make art,” knowing and honing your craft isn’t enough.